kubermatic/docs/OUTLINE.md

 }
 ### Login:
-Navigate to the Dashboard on `https://beta.kubermatic.io`.
-And login usign your Github or Google profile.
+Navigate to the dashboard on `https://beta.kubermatic.io`and login using your Github or Google profile.
 ![](usage/login.png "")

 Click on the `Create Kubernets Cluster` button.
 ![](usage/startpage.png "")

 Type in a name for the cluster.
-In this example we use `my-cluster`.

-You also have to select the locality of the Seed Cluster.
+Select the locality of the seed cluster and click `Create Kubernets Cluster`.

-When you are ready click `Create Kubernets Cluster` This will create the Kubernetes master components for you.
+This will create the Kubernetes master components.
 ![](usage/create_cluster.png "")

-This is view of your cluster.
-Here you can monitor the running components.
-At the moment all of our components aren't started so they are blue.
+Your cluster is displayed as following:
 ![](usage/wait_cluster.png "")
+You can see that the components are not running yet, because the status icons are marked in blue.

-Wait up to a few minutes until your cluster is ready.
+After a few minutes, the status icons swich to green and your cluster is ready to go.
-You see when your cluster is redy after all Components are merked green.
 ![](usage/cluster_ready.png "")

-Now Click `Select a cloud provider`.
-Here you can select where the actual nodes should be run.
+Click `Select a cloud provider`to determine where the actual nodes should run.
-We will choose a DigitalOcean datacenter in Amsterdam to demonstrate the independence of the Seed cluster and the customers nodes.
+In this example, we choose a DigitalOcean datacenter in Amsterdam to demonstrate the independence of the seed cluster and the customer's nodes.
 ![](usage/select_provider_1.png "")

-We have to provide a DigitalOcean ocean token with `Read` and `Write` access for Kubermatic to create nodes.
-We also selcet SSH keys saved in the DigitalOcean account to access them later over SSH.
+You now have to provide a DigitalOcean token with `Read` and `Write` access and select SSH keys saved in the DigitalOcean account to access them later over SSH.
 ![](usage/select_provider_2.png "")

-Now we can selct the amout and size of nodes to add to the cluster.
+Select the number and size of nodes to add to the cluster.
 ![](usage/create_nodes.png "")

-Now we have to wait a few minutes for the nodes to become ready.
-This will be indicated by showing the nodes as `Node Ready` in the dashboard.
+The dashboard will indicate `Node Ready` as soon as they are.
+This can take a few minutes.
 ![](usage/wait_node.png "")

-We can now download the kubeconfig by clicking `download kubeconfig` We now use the downloaded kubeconfig to connect over kubectl to our new deployed Kubernetes server.
+Download the kubeconfig by clicking `download kubeconfig` to connect to your newly deployed Kubernetes server via kubectl.
 ![](usage/terminal_nodes_list.png "")

 Happy Hacking!